Technion – Israel Institute of Technology: History

+The idea of a technical institute in the Land of Israel was first discussed during the Fifth Zionist Congress at the Stadtcasino Basel in Switzerland in 1901.
+Three Jewish intellectuals were pivotal to the proposal: the philosopher Martin Buber, the biochemist Chaim Weizmann, and the journalist Berthold Feiwel.
+In 1908 Paul Nathan, director of the German-Jewish Ezra Association, started a series of fundraising efforts for the institute that later became the Technion.

-The Technikum was conceived in the early 1900s by the German-Jewish fund Ezrah as a school of engineering and sciences.
-It was to be the only institution of higher learning in the then Ottoman Palestine, other than the Bezalel Academy of Art and Design in Jerusalem (founded in 1906).
+The Technikum was conceived in the early 1900s by the German-Jewish fund Ezra as a school of engineering and sciences.
+It was to be the only institution of higher learning in the then Ottoman Syria, other than the Bezalel Academy of Art and Design in Jerusalem (founded in 1906).
 In October 1913, the board of trustees selected German as the language of instruction, provoking a major controversy known as the War of the Languages.
 After opposition from American and Russian Jews to the use of German, the board of trustees reversed itself in February 1914 and selected Hebrew as the language of instruction.
 The German name Technikum was also replaced by the Hebrew name Technion.

 Technion's cornerstone was laid in 1912, and studies began 12 years later in 1924.
 In 1923 Albert Einstein visited and planted the now-famous first palm tree, as an initiative of Nobel tradition.
 The first palm tree still stands today in front of the old Technion building, which is now the MadaTech museum, in the Hadar neighborhood.
 Einstein founded the first Technion Society, and served as its president upon his return to Germany.

 In 1924, Arthur Blok became the Technion's first president.

-In the early 1950s, under the administration of Yaakov Dori, who had served as the Israel Defense Forces’ first chief of staff, the Technion launched a campaign to recruit Jewish and pro-Israel scientists from abroad to establish research laboratories and teaching departments in the natural and exact sciences.
+In the early 1950s, under the administration of Yaakov Dori, who had served as the Israel Defense Forces' first chief of staff, the Technion launched a campaign to recruit Jewish and pro-Israel scientists from abroad to establish research laboratories and teaching departments in the natural and exact sciences.